BSc (Hons) Psychology

 The programme’s modules are designed to provide a holistic and academic basis for the students’ learning experience and enable them to successfully continue to postgraduate studies.

-PC4009 Introduction to Research in Psychology introduces studentsto the practice of conducting and reporting research in psychology, and develops their skills in gathering, analysing and evaluating information.
+PC4013CG Research Methods and Data Analysis in Psychology introduces students to the practice of conducting and reporting research in psychology and will allow them to develop their skills in gathering, analysing, and evaluating different types of data in line with the principles of open science.

-PC5067-Social and Cultural Understanding of Us and Others examines social perception and behaviour in terms of how individuals think about and seek to understand their social world through their interactions with others at the group and societal levels.
+PC5062CG Social and Cultural Explanations of Behaviour examines how people think about and seek to understand their social worlds through their interactions with others at the individual, social and cultural levels.

 In Level 6, students undertake a Dissertation project, on their selected topic and under appropriate supervision.
 The Dissertation needs to be completed during the year.
 In addition to the Dissertation project, students will also need to select 6 modules from 7 options.